Please help Keep Carter County Beautiful by supporting our efforts.

 Tennessee State Law requires: “Any motor vehicle that transports litter or any material likely to fall or be blown off onto the highways, shall be required to have such material either in an enclosed space or fully covered by a tarpaulin.”
 Were you aware that this includes Pickup Trucks?
 You should also know that violating this law is punishable by a $500 fine and community service.
 If you see unsafe loads driving our roads please get the license plate number and submit it to the Tennessee Department of Transportation by clicking on the button below.

-Keep Carter County Beautiful and Elizabethton Parks and Recreation Wildflower Plots planted
+Keep Carter County Beautiful and Elizabethton Parks and Recreation Wildflower Plots

-Keep Carter County Beautiful and Keep Tennessee Beautiful team up to provide 11 beautiful wildflower plots in Elizabethton, Carter County.
-Thank you, Elizabethton Parks and Recreation for providing the plots and tilling the soil.
-Thank you, Keep Tennessee Beautiful for providing the wildflower seeds.
-Spring and summer are going to be beautiful in Elizabethton, Tennessee again this year.
-The plots don’t look like much right now but look at the flowers from last year.
-A little cooperation from Mother Nature and watch what happens.
-Thank you to the Keep Carter County Board members and their families for raking the plots, weeding and planting the wildflowers.
+Keep Carter County Beautiful and Elizabethton Parks and Recreation team up to provide beautiful wildflower plots in Carter County.
+Every year in spring Elizabethton Parks and Recreation tills the soil and Keep Carter County Beautiful Board Members and their families plant wildflower seeds.
+We are making spring and summer in East Tennessee more beautiful every year.
+The plots don’t look like much in early spring but look at the flowers from last year.
+A little cooperation from Mother Nature and watch Carter County bloom.

 Keep Carter County Beautiful and Elizabethton Parks and Recreation Tree Planting